davidmalcolm/texi2rst/output/_build/html/_sources/arrays-of-variable-length.txt

 There are other differences between these two methods.
 Space allocated with ``alloca`` exists until the containing function returns.
-The space for a variable-length array is deallocated as soon as the array names scope ends.
+The space for a variable-length array is deallocated as soon as the array name's scope ends.
 (If you use both variable-length arrays and ``alloca`` in the same function, deallocation of a variable-length array also deallocates anything more recently allocated with ``alloca``.)